nantrade/trading-bot-/README.md

 It takes only a few seconds to gather up all the information and be ready to enter in a coin symbol, but i would recommend running at least 30 seconds prior.

 running it as simple as ```node pumpbot.js``` and waiting for the "Input coin:" prompt

+#  bot
+I'm not sticking to security right now.
+Actually, the services offered by nantrade are not in the repository here.